-To ascertain if the setting is correct, a rough test is to warm up the engine and, with the ignition fully retarded and the air about three-quarters open, gradually open the throttle to full open, during which the engine should respond without a misfire, but, upon a sudden opening of the throttle, it should splutter and stop.
+To ascertain if the setting is correct (350 c.c. models only), a rough test is to warm up the engine and, with the ignition fully retarded and the air about three-quarters open. gradually open the throttle to full open, during which the engine should respond without a misfire, but, upon a sudden opening of the throttle, it should splutter and stop.
 (The engine should not be run for more than a few seconds with the ignition fully retarded.)